Ersgard

 -Many pilgrims want to drink beer here.
 The beer has a special position, it is Stjørdal’s pride for its special taste of smoked malt.
 All the farms used to have a sowing house, a house where the malt is roasted, due to the danger of fire, it was built a hundred metres from the farm, says Grete.

-Today, a simple overnight stay in a sleeping bag is offered in Ersgard’s Såinn house.
-Toilet and simple bath are available on the property.
-The Såinn house burned down and was rebuilt in 1947.
+The kiln (såinn) house burned down and was rebuilt in 1947.
 The large farm has also burned down and was rebuilt as far back as 1755.

-While the river waters roar spring-like below the såinn-house, the malt beer tastes exciting, a smoky taste reminiscent of tar scent.
+While the river waters roar spring-like below the kiln-house, the malt beer tastes exciting, a smoky taste reminiscent of tar scent.
 The dark drink has a certain sweetness and goes well with the soup.
-Stjørdalsälven has an abundance of salmon and guests who stay here can try fishing for a real big one – up to 19 kilos in size has been caught here.
+The Stjørdal river has an abundance of salmon and guests who stay here can try fishing for a real big one – up to 19 kilos in size has been caught here.

-Pilgrims are offered a simpler self-service breakfast while groups can get a hearty farm breakfast.
+Pilgrims are usually offered a simpler self-service breakfast while groups can get a hearty farm breakfast.
 The table is then full of local specialties.
-Brown cheese, brown cheese cream, farm milk, film milk, quail eggs, chicken eggs, gooseberry marmalade, apple puree, herring, four kinds of cheeses, butter, muesli, chickpeas, crispbread and home-baked sliced bread.
+Brown cheese, brown cheese cream, quail eggs, chicken eggs, gooseberry marmalade, apple puree, herring, four kinds of cheeses, butter, muesli, chickpeas, crispbread and home-baked sliced bread.
 The coffee is from a local roastery with a well-balanced taste.
 All flavours are pure and genuine.

 FACTS

 Ersgard is a farm whose history dates back to the 15th century, today’s buildings from the early 19th century.
-Today it is run as an inn near Stjørdalsälven.
+Today it is run as a farm hotel near the Stjørdal river.

 Where: Three day’s walk from the end at Trondheim Cathedral, Ersgard is 700 metres from the trail.
 From Værnes church, it is two kilometres to the suspension bridge over the river, after the bridge you turn off from the trail to the left, then it is 700 metres left.